Estimated reading time: 3 minutes

 It was very forward-thinking and realized the interconnectedness of globalization’s impact.

-It raised three key elements; social, economic, and environment as being inherently interlocked.
+Raising three key elements in the report were social, economic, and environment as being inherently interlocked.

 In turn, these 3 “pillars” were the cornerstones for corporations and/or individuals to understand how they could make their businesses sustainable by incorporating the following practices.